sarahciston/codingcare/posts/guide.md

 The socially awkward planner in me wants to know in advance what's going to happen in every session.
 But the less I plan and structure, and instead gesture and invite, the more space exists for group needs and wants as they arise.
 Some of my favorite teachers have whole slide decks I've seen them chuck out the moment the class discussion went another direction.
 I never understood that before, because I wanted to suck all that knowledge out of my teachers' heads.
 Now that I'm teaching, I get it.
 I'm more interested in what my students want to know than what I have to say.
 And when they share what they want to know, I can trust I'll have something to offer that can enrich, support, or connect with that instead.

 Your milage may vary, as mine has!
 I want to acknowledge that some folks are given much more leeway to display uncertainty while retaining their authority and respect than others are.
-I understand that your vulnerability will have boundaries and capacity limits, as mine does.[^identity1]
+I understand that your vulnerability will have boundaries and capacity limits, as mine does.[^identity1][^identity2]

 [^identity1]: e.g. It looks very different for a white male professor with job security to engage "casually" or "flexibly" and still receive the benefit of the doubt when up for review.
 I want to use the privilege I have as a white person who has learned to "speak academic" (in the contexts where I must) to turn that voice off where I can and dismantle those structures as much as I can.
 I still worry about how I am perceived as "too feely" or "too feminine" or "too casual" in my non-binary queer femme graduate student instability.
 But however possible, I want to make it more comfortable for folks like me — and folks unlike me who may be even more precarious in academic or technologist spaces — to have a home here too.
 That doesn't happen without those of us who have the capacity to shut off the gatekeeping rhetoric doing so.

+[^identity2] Briana Bettin (Assistant Professor of Computer Science and Cognitive and Learning Sciences, Michigan Tech) echoes this sentiment: "I let students see me make mistakes; I thank them for identifying those mistakes and engaging with the lecture.
+I ask them why that was a mistake and create conversation because students need to see experts fail too.
+Failure is part of learning, part of life and part of moving forward.
+As a young female instructor, failing in front of students can easily backfire.
+There have certainly been indications that this confirmed to some that I have no idea what I’m doing and that I’m not qualified.
+Despite that, I will continue to fail in front of my students and call myself out on it, because it makes the classroom a place they know they can try, fail and grow.
+If I can have a code failure in front of 200 of them and I’m supposed to know what I’m doing, they can fail in front of their lab partner or their roommate while they’re taking their first class."

 ### Ask "stupid" questions (psst.. there are no stupid questions)